craineland/AES_Image_Encryption_with_CUDA/README.md

 # AES Image Encryption with CUDA C

-Advanced Encryption Standard (AES) image encryption with CUDA C. Final project for CMDA 4984 SS: Scientific Computing at Scale (Fall 2021) at Virginia Tech.
+Advanced Encryption Standard (AES) image encryption with CUDA C. This is a final project for CMDA 4984 SS: Scientific Computing at Scale (Fall 2021) at Virginia Tech.
+All rights reserved.
+Unauthorized copying and submission of this project will be in violation of Virginia Tech's Honor Code (https://honorsystem.vt.edu/honor_code_policy_test/definitions_of_academic_misconduct.html).

+This project has been posted publicly for portfolio boosting (hopefully) and educational purposes.

+## Acknowledgment
+This project's existence would not have been possible without the existence of Dr. Tim Warburton's wonderful course at Virginia Tech.

 ## Getting Started